demisto/content/Packs/CheckPointHEC/Integrations/CheckPointHEC/README.md

 The Best Way to Protect Enterprise Email & Collaboration from phishing, malware, account takeover, data loss, etc.
-This integration was integrated and tested with version 1.0.3 of CheckPointHEC
+This integration was integrated and tested with version 1.1.0 of CheckPointHEC.

 ## Configure Check Point Harmony Email and Collaboration (HEC) on Cortex XSOAR